folbricht/desync/docs/cli/desync_extract.md

 without them.
 Alternatively, --regenerate-invalid-seeds regenerates invalid seed indexes in memory from the available data; neither data nor indexes are changed on disk.
 Seeds are validated once before extraction begins.
-If a seed file is modified while the extraction is running, it could result in a corrupted target file.
-In such cases, use the verify-index command to check the integrity of the target afterwards.
+If a seed file is modified while the extraction is running, the target is verified afterwards and chunks that don't match are taken from the store.

 ```
 desync extract <index> <output> [flags]